 Poetry Magazine, published by the Poetry Foundation, www.poetryfoundation.org, is one of the oldest, most respected U.S. poetry journals.
 Founded in 1912 by Harriet Monroe, the journal has published works by famous poets such as T.S.
 Eliott, Anne Sexton, Joyce Kilmer, Robert Frost and William Carlos Williams before they were established.

 The journal takes great pride it’s “open door” publication policy.
 Poetry encourages submissions from all poetry genres and schools, and chooses not to set themes for each issue like many journals.
 I think this is terrific, because it leaves poets unconstrained in what they choose to write and submit.
-Since Poetry was established, the publication’s mission statement expresses their desire “
+Since Poetry was established, the publication’s mission statement expresses their desire “to print the best English verse which is being written today, regardless of where, by whom, or under Poetry is well known and is easy to locate -- it consistently lands in the top fifteen entries when you search Google for “poetry.”

 Each issue of Poetry contains numerous poets’ works, reviews of poetry and letters to the editors, mostly comments on poetry and our society.
 While there are exceptions, the majority of published poems appear to be no longer than an 8 ½ by 11 page, for example the following two poems: